-29. RISK MANAGEMENT AND FINANCIAL INSTRUMENTS
+32. RISK MANAGEMENT AND FINANCIAL INSTRUMENTS

 The Group's principal financial liabilities comprise trade and other payables and loans.
-The Group's principal financial assets comprise cash and cash equivalents, investments in equity instruments designated at fair value through other comprehensive income and trade and other receivables.
+The Group's principal financial assets comprise cash and cash equivalents, investments in equity instruments designated at fair value through other comprehensive income, investments in equity instruments at fair value through profit or loss and trade and other receivables.